Great Britain at the Paralympics

-Britain has performed particularly well at the Summer Paralympic Games, consistently finishing between second and fifth on the medal tables - a slightly better performance than at the Olympics reflecting Britain's long-time connection and support of the event.
-Britain has won two gold medals at the Winter Paralympics and 626 at the Summer Games.Due the historical performances,the british team is second on the all-time Paralympic Games medal table.
+Great Britain has performed particularly well at the Summer Paralympic Games, consistently finishing among the top five in the medal tables - a marginally better performance than that achieved by Great Britain at the Olympics until the 21st century - reflecting the country's sustained connection to, and continuing deep support for, the Games.
+Britain has won three gold medals at the Winter Paralympics and 626 at the Summer Games.
+Combining these results, the British team is positioned in second place on the all-time Paralympic Games medal table.